Dates: Wednesday 24 – Friday 26 March 2027

 Booking

 Book your place on the course below.
 You will receive a booking confirmation email to the provided address once your booking is complete.
-Please read or listen to our Courses terms and conditions before making your booking.
+Please read our Courses terms and conditions before making your booking.